soheylarsham/political-compass-test/README.md

         *   **Variable name**: `API_KEY`
         *   **Value**: Enter your Google Gemini API key.
     *   Click **Save**.
 5.  **Deploy**: Re-deploy your project for the environment variable to take effect.
-Cloudflare will securely make this variable available to the application at runtime.

 #### GitHub Pages
 Deploying on GitHub Pages is simple, but it has a major limitation: it does not support environment variables for client-side code.

+> 🚨 **Security Risk**: To make the app work on GitHub Pages, you would have to hardcode your API key in the `services/geminiService.ts` file. **This is NOT recommended.** It will expose your key to anyone who inspects your site's code.
+If you choose this path, use a key with strict usage limits and monitor it closely.

-1.  **Push to GitHub**: Ensure your code is in a GitHub repository.
+1.  **Push to GitHub**: Ensure your code is in a GitHub repository (with the hardcoded key, if you accept the risk).
 2.  **Enable GitHub Pages**:
     *   Go to your repository's **Settings** tab.
     *   Click on **Pages** in the left sidebar.
     *   Under **Build and deployment**, select a **Source** (e.g., `Deploy from a branch`) and choose your main branch.
     *   Save the changes.
 Your site will be deployed to `https://<your-username>.github.io/<repository-name>/`.
-3.  **API Key Warning**:
-    *   To make the app work on GitHub Pages, you would have to hardcode your API key in the `services/geminiService.ts` file.
-    *   **This is NOT recommended.** It will expose your key to anyone who inspects your site's code, which can lead to abuse and financial costs.
-If you choose to do this, use a key with strict usage limits and monitor it closely.

 ---